yonaskolb/SwagGen/README.md

 # SwagGen

-This is a Swift command line tool that generates client code based on a [Swagger/OpenAPI Spec](http://swagger.io), via Mustache templates
+This is a Swift command line tool that generates client code based on a [Swagger/OpenAPI Spec](http://swagger.io)

 ## Installation
 Make sure XCode 8 is installed and run the following commands in the same directory as this repo.
 You can either install via the command line or Xcode